+The cabin is only available from Friday to Sunday.
 All bedding is provided for you so no need to bring a sleeping bag.
 There is a a propane heater for those chilly nights.
 This cabin is close to the common grounds and the dining hall, yet oriented as to provide privacy.
 It is also the cabin closest to the creek.
 Use the bathhouse with its flush toilets and hot showers for cleanup time and the communal kitchen for cooking.

 This is a wonderful location for a writer's retreat.

 When you send a booking request, the manager will send you an email with further instructions on how to get to Camp, parking information, etc.

 Rather than carrying your food and personal items into Camp, consider hiring Adams' Pack Station's friendly donkeys to carry everything in on Friday morning.
 More information will be provided in your confirmation email.

 Note: This is a Hike in site.
 This cabin is only available Friday through Sunday.
 A five day notice to request a booking is required as our hosts are all volunteer and need to be notified that you are planning on enjoying a weekend with us.

 - Check in: After 2PM

 - Check out: Before 12PM

 - Minimum nights: 1 night

 - Accepts bookings: 12 months out